paulobmsousa/psichirho/index.md

 ---

 ## 🤝 Join Us
 Interested in joining?
-Fill out [this form](https://forms.gle/example) or email us at quantumhorizons@college.edu.
+Fill out [this form](https://forms.gle/example) or email us at psichirho@gmail.com.